 Coleoptile and coleorhiza are the layers of the sheath emerging from monocot sheets.
 They occur in the seed before the germination of the seed.
-Coleorhiza is the sheath-like structure which connects coleoptile and primary roots.
-Coleorhiza stays in the soil but coleoptile emerges from the soil.
+Coleorhiza is the sheath-like structure that connects coleoptile and primary roots.
+Coleorhiza stays in the soil but coleoptiles emerge from the soil.
 Before discussing the difference between coleoptile and coleorhiza, let us discuss each term individually.

 What is Coleoptile?

-Coleoptile lacks chlorophyll, so it is generally pale yellow in colour and some of them have anthocyanin pigment which imparts purple colour.
+Coleoptile lacks chlorophyll, so it is generally pale yellow in color and some of them have anthocyanin pigment which imparts purple color.
 Coleoptile consists of similar cells which are specialized to fast stretch growth.
 These cells don't divide but they increase their size by accumulating more water.
 Water vessels in the coleoptile help them to provide water supply.

 Physiology of Coleoptile

 Coleoptile is a hollow organ having stiff walls which surround the young plantlet.
 The first coleoptile emerges, appearing yellowish white from the seed before developing into chlorophyll on the next day.
 Coleoptile grows and produces chlorophyll only for the first day, then it degrades and later due to water potential it grows.
 Coleoptile length is divided into an irreversible fraction, and a reversible fraction or elastic shrinking.
 White light increases the water potential in the epidermal cell and decreases the osmotic pressure.